S1monG/quizapp/README.md

 npm run dev

-The app will be present on http://localhost:5173
+The app will be running on http://localhost:5173